 - Assisting with meetings of the University's Environmental Policy Advisory Council (EPAC) and its workgroups – this includes meeting preparations, presentations, notes, and identifying and following up on action items

-- Working with any workgroup, committee or task force, and/or supervisory staff to carry out the University’s 2020 Vision for Campus Sustainability & Climate Leadership
+- Working with any workgroup, committee or task force, and/or supervisory staff to carry out the University’s strategic sustainability plans

 - Assisting with sustainability publications such as the OS's newsletter and biennial sustainability progress report

-- Coordinating the efforts of student volunteers participating in EcoHusky/Green Campus activities and events
+- Coordinating the efforts of student volunteers participating in campus sustainability activities and events

 - Compiling UConn's annual greenhouse gas inventory, and tracking and reporting about progress toward UConn’s Climate Action Plan and carbon-neutrality goals

-- Researching, preparing and updating content for the Office of Sustainability and EcoHusky website, blog, and social media
+- Researching, preparing and updating content for the Office of Sustainability website, blog, and social media

 - Tracking UConn’s performance on key campus sustainability indicators, drafting environmental progress reports, and responding to surveys (such as AASHE STARS) and questions about UConn’s environmental practices